-Trumpet Mobile is ()was another new prepaid cell phone service with a couple of unique features which may make it worth your while.
+Trumpet Mobile was a prepaid cell phone service which had a couple of unique features.

-Trumpet phones are sold at Walgreens and Casey's General stores.
-You can also buy airtime there or buy it online once you’ve established service.
+Trumpet phones were sold at Walgreens and Casey's General stores.
+You could also buy airtime there or buy it online once you established service.

 Their page tells customers that their service has been transferred to ReadyMobile, but not to worry, it will still work.
 If you still have Trumpet's reload cards, they will still work.
 You can buy additional airtime cards through ReadyMobile.